 Figure 4.
-Example showing 10th, 50th and 90th percentile values for the three intensity classes, separately.
-Orange = all hotspots, Green = hotspots above 100MW, Red = hotspots above 500MW.
-Dark colours show 10th to 50th percentiles, light colours show 50th to 90th percentiles.
-The lines with related colours show the actual accumulation curves.
+Example showing actual accumulation curves and the $10^{th}$ , $50^{th}$ and $90^{th}$ percentile values for the three intensity classes, separately.
+Orange/yellow = all hotspots, Green = hotspots above 100MW, Red = hotspots above 500MW.
+Dark fill colours show $10^{th}$ to $50^{th}$ percentiles, light fill colours show $50^{th}$ to $90^{th}$ percentiles.

 It is important to note the use of a logarithmic right-hand Y-axis for hotspot density in the graphs in Figure 3.
-The relative scale of the spikes from bad fire seasons is downplayed to allow better inter-annual comparisons.
+The relative scale of the spikes from bad fire seasons is thus downplayed to allow better inter-annual comparisons.

 Figure 5.
-Comparison of linear and logarithmic hotspot density scales.
+Comparison of linear and logarithmic hotspot density scales for the same data.

 The use of the 10, 50 and 90 percentiles values reflects the typical logistic curve accumulation of hotspots over a year in most regions - see the example below.
-The values chosen aim to highlight the period of maximum rate of accumulation, which is when fire managers are most busy and when wildfire is risk is at its peak.
+The values chosen aim to highlight the period of maximum rate of accumulation, which is when fire managers are most busy and when wildfire risk is at its peak.

 Figure 6.
 Annual hotspots accumulation graphs for eastern Tasmania.
-The 10% ile value is typically reached after October, while the 90% ile is reached around April.
+The 10%ile value is typically reached after October, while the 90%ile is reached around April.
 This graph uses fire years - from July to June.

 Also shown for each region is a stylised model of landscape impact model for a sample of the region.
 The sample is a 20km by 20 km square, and every hotspot inside it is sampled.
 The squares are placed to be representative and may not capture all of the key fire events in that region.
-With FRP set into classes, the annual impact is tallied up based on accumulated FRP.
+With FRP set into classes with different post-fire residuals expected, the annual impact is tallied up based on accumulated FRP.
 A stylised Inverse Olsen fuel accumulation model is applied, with the annual reduction in impact set to 50% for forests, 90% for grasslands and 70% for shrublands.
 Impacts are further accumulated where new fires occur before the previous one's impact has abated.
 All of the graphs have the same Y-axis (even though its values are from an index and technically not of direct real-world meaning).